 Carmelites see in Mary the true contemplative of the Word.
 Mary who is our Mother, Sister and Patroness, shows us how to listen to the Word and put it into practice in our own lives.
 Carmelites are the Brothers and Sisters of the Blessed Virgin Mary of Mount Carmel.

-As we celebrate the Feast of Blessed Titus Brandsma, let us allow her to direct our gaze to her Son, Jesus Christ.
+As we celebrate the feast of Our Lady of Mount Carmel, let us allow her to direct our gaze to her Son, Jesus Christ.
 May we be clothed in her loving protection as we entrust ourselves to her with confidence in the certainty of her help.

 Our Lady of Mount Carmel,